Skip to main content

 3. For subsequent requests, pass the account reference:

-• Sandbox (implicit): pass the natural key with sandbox: true (declared via sync_accounts)
+• Sandbox (buyer-declared): pass the natural key with sandbox: true (declared via sync_accounts)

 4. When anything changes (billing model, new brand, new operator), call sync_accounts again